 The population clock is based on the estimated resident population and does not correspond to the census usually resident population count or census night population count.

-Currently, the estimated resident population is derived from the 2006 Census usually resident population count, with adjustments for people missed or counted more than once by the census (net census undercount), residents temporarily overseas on census night, and population change since census night.
-The population clock will be updated to use the 2013 Census usually resident population count in August 2014, after results from the 2013 Post-enumeration Survey (to estimate net census undercount) are available.
+The estimated resident population is derived from the 2013 Census usually resident population count, with adjustments for people missed or counted more than once by the census (net census undercount), residents temporarily overseas on census night, and population change since census night.

 For the latest available data on population, births, deaths, and migration see: